JamesDLD/terraform/module/Az-Vm/README.md

       os_type              = "linux"           #(Mandatory) Support "linux" or "windows" storage_data_disks   = []                #(Mandatory) For no data disks set []
       subnet_iteration     = "1"               #(Mandatory) Id of the Subnet
-      zones                = ["1"]             #Availability Zone id, could be 1, 2 or 3, if you don't need to set it to "", WARNING you could not have Availabilitysets and AvailabilityZones vm_size              = "Standard_DS1_v2" #(Mandatory)
+      zones                = ["1"]             #Availability Zone id, could be 1, 2 or 3, if you don't need to set it to null or delete the line vm_size              = "Standard_DS1_v2" #(Mandatory)
       managed_disk_type    = "Premium_LRS"     #(Mandatory)
       enable_ip_forwarding = true              #(Optiona)